tfullwood/media-api/README.md

 ###Installing
 Navigate to the directory and run `npm install` to download dependencies.
 Run `npm run gen-docs` to generate public documentation for endpoints (available at /api/docs).

+Rename config.json.example in the config directory to config.json and modify MONGODB_URI.

 To start development environment run `npm run dev`.

 ##Tests